 Some just couldn’t go the distance, and gave up or flunked out.

 Others were thrown out for using anti-depressants.
-That left forty making the cut for the study, but only half of those (twenty-one) sweated it out to the finish line.
+That left forty cutting the study, but only half of those (twenty-one) sweated it out to the finish line.

 Journalists, said the press club, are sustained by strong beliefs in their work, and as a result, are willing to work for lower pay than they might make in other professions.